namespace - create and manipulate contexts for commands and variables

 ...?

-- Imports commands into a namespace, or queries the set of imported commands
+- Imports commands into a namespace, or queries the set of imported

-EXAMPLES below).
-When pattern arguments are present, each
+forget (see EXAMPLES below).
+When pattern arguments

-qualified name.
-Glob characters may not appear in a namespace name.
-All
+appear in a namespace name.
+All the commands that match a

-the commands that match a pattern string and which are currently
+pattern string and which are currently exported from their

-is called, it invokes the exported command.
+called, it invokes the exported command.
 This command normally returns

 an error if an imported command conflicts with an existing command.

-However, if the - force option is given, imported commands will
+However, if the -force option is given, imported commands will

 silently replace existing commands.
-The namespace import command
+The namespace import

-you can import only the commands that are in a namespace at the time when
+other words, you can import only the commands that are in a namespace

-the namespace import command is executed.
-If another command is
+at the time when the namespace import command is executed.
+If

 - namespace inscope namespace script ?arg